PurpurMC/Paper/README.md

 [![YourKit-Logo](https://www.yourkit.com/images/yklogo.png)](https://www.yourkit.com/)

-[YourKit](https://www.yourkit.com/), makers of the outstanding java profiler, support open source projects of all kinds with their full featured [Java](https://www.yourkit.com/java/profiler) and [.NET](https://www.yourkit.com/.net/profiler) application profilers.
+[YourKit](https://www.yourkit.com/), makers of the outstanding java profiler, support open source projects of all kinds with their full-featured [Java](https://www.yourkit.com/java/profiler) and [.NET](https://www.yourkit.com/.net/profiler) application profilers.
 We thank them for granting Paper an OSS license so that we can make our software the best it can be.

 [<img src="https://user-images.githubusercontent.com/21148213/121807008-8ffc6700-cc52-11eb-96a7-2f6f260f8fda.png" alt="" width="150">](https://www.jetbrains.com)